 Stanley Kubrick was one of the first filmmakers (perhaps the first) to make a very bold use of extreme wide-angle lenses — so extreme that they cause barrel distortion.
 The first example that comes to mind is A Clockwork Orange, in which he used extreme wide-angle lenses in both dolly shots and handheld shots.

 Again, the use of wide-angle lenses was not pointless and self-indulgent: rather, it was absolutely consistent with the tone of the film as a whole.
 Can you imagine “A Clockwork Orange” filmed with bland camerawork?
 Impressive camerawork has undeniable merits, particularly when it really serves to enhance the effect of a particular story.
 Stanley Kubrick’s use of lenses in “A Clockwork Orange” is a fine example of this:

 Every single one of Stanley Kubrick’s films has at least one long, uncut tracking shot, usually with the camera “pulling” the character (this means that the camera moves backwards, with the actor walking facing the camera).

-“A Clockwork Orange” — the record shop scene, in which the camera pulls Alex as he walks around the shop (this is also a fine example of the use of extreme wide-angle lenses described above).
+“A Clockwork Orange” — the record shop scene (see above), in which the camera pulls Alex as he walks around the shop (this is also a fine example of the use of extreme wide-angle lenses described above).

 “The Shining” — very long Steadicam shots of Danny riding his tricycle along the corridors in the hotel (in this case we call it “pushing”, because the camera is moving forwards, following the character moving away).